 Representing Long Island | Queens | Suffolk County NY

 If you or a loved one have suffered a serious injury because of someone else’s negligence, you deserve compensation.
 You deserve money to pay for medical bills, pain and suffering, lost wages, and other expenses caused by the accident.
 And you deserve it soon.

-Founded in 1978, The Law Office of Elliot S. Schlissel can handle personal injury cases throughout New York City and Long Island.
+Founded in 1978, The Law Offices of Schlissel DeCorpo can handle personal injury cases throughout New York City and Long Island.
 We have helped people with issues related to:

 - Car Accidents

 - Truck Wrecks – Tractor Trailers | Semi Trucks | 18 Wheelers,

 - Motorcycle Crashes

 - Construction Accidents

 We are well versed in the details of New York Labor Law Sections 240 and 241, known as the “safe place to work” or the “scaffold” laws.
 These sections have been in place since the late 1800s and provide that if a worker is injured in the scope of a job as a result of falling from a height or as the result of being hit with something that falls from a height, the owner and the contractor are responsible.

 To get the compensation you need to recover, you need a personal injury lawyer who is both sensitive to your injury and the stress you’re going through and also aggressive in working on your behalf.
 For more than 27 years, The Law Offices of Schlissel DeCorpo have been a community law firm, treating every client with the respect and care they deserve, while working hard to get them what they need.
 (Learn more about personal injury law by visiting our Personal Injury Information Center).